My favorite exciting and beautiful landmarks in the Royal National Park, just south of Sydney, Australia.

 To reach the Figure 8 Pools, park at Garrawarra Farm Car Park, and follow the clearly marked signs.
 The hike takes you through a pretty steep forest track, across Burning Palms beach, and over lots of rocks.
 One way the hike takes about 1.5 hours, and just remember to always be careful when walking along the rocks.
 Here is the official website with more information!

-I only stopped here briefly because my boyfriend and I were too hungry to continue our adventures.
-But from what I saw, this place is epic for a fun day with friends in the summertime.
-A little lagoon lined with sandy beaches provides space for relaxation, and a decent sized jump rock sits beside the water.
-Tons of people were jumping off the cliffs, paddle boarding in the calm water, and having picnics in the spacious grounds.
-I definitely recommend coming here on a hot day with food, music, and friends, and hopefully one day I’ll have time to do this as well!
+This location is epic for a fun day with friends in the summertime.
+A little lagoon lined with sandy beaches provides space for relaxation, and a big jump rock sits beside the water.
+People are always jumping off the cliffs, paddle boarding in the calm water, and having picnics in the spacious grounds.
+I definitely recommend coming here on a hot day with food, music, and friends.